Norbert Troller

-Norbert Troller (1896 in Bruenn, Austria-Hungarian Empire – 1984 in New York City, United States) was a Czech and American architect of Jewish descent.
+Norbert Troller (1896–1984) was a Czech and American architect of Jewish descent.
 He was also an artist notable for his portrayal on life in the Theresienstadt concentration camp.

 Biography

-Norbert Troller was born in Bruenn, Austria-Hungarian Empire (now Brno, Czech Republic) in 1900.
+Norbert Troller was born in Brno, Austria-Hungary (now the Czech Republic) in 1896.
 He served as a soldier in World War I, and was taken prisoner by the Italians but released within a year.
 After the war, he studied architecture at the Brno Technical University, and as a postgraduate student, in the Academy of Fine Arts in Vienna.
 He then worked in various architectural firms in Brno, Czechoslovakia, as a draftsman and an architect till he had established his own practice.
 His projects at that time included single family residences, multifamily residential buildings, industrial buildings, banks, warehouses, department stores, shops and the interiors.
 His architectural practice ended abruptly with the German occupation of Czechoslovakia in the fall of 1938.